null

 Outside of Your Home

-For more information on signs of rodents, read our article to learn how to identify a rodent problem in your home.
+For more information on signs of rodents, read our article to how to handle rodent droppings in your home.

 Rodents leave more than enough evidence for you to identify that they’ve entered your home.
 The sooner you can identify signs of rodents in your home, the sooner you can control the rodent issue and stop the chance of an infestation.
 To better identify rodents, here are the most common signs of rodents inside and outside of your home: